KrakenLeaf/Attention-Gated-Networks/README.md

 		- |--label <br />
 			- |--P0.nii.gz <br />
 			- |--P1.nii.gz <br />
 and similarly for "test", "val" or "test_val" (technically, these names can be changed within the code).
 Typically, pre-processing will include image/labels interpolation to an isotropic resolution grid and cropping to the same input size, for ease of use.
+* The user should open a visdom terminal as well, to avoid some error messages, though the current project does not make any explicit use with visdom.

 ### References: